Key Breed Facts

 Pons have well-muscled, strong moderately long necks with no evidence of dewlap.
 Their shoulders are well laid back and muscular with dogs having straight front legs that slant slightly at the pastern.
 They have quite rectangular bodies when seen from the side and nice deep briskets with moderately well sprung ribs.
 Withers are distinct and backs nicely level and muscular with dogs having broad loins and lightly tucked up bellies.
 Croups are short, sloping slightly with dogs having well-muscled back legs and strong, well angled hocks.
 Their feet are oval-shaped and slightly arched with tight toes, hard pads and dark nails.
 Tails are a continuation of a dog's croup which they carry high with a slight curve over their backs when excited or on the move.
 When relaxed, a PON’s tail hangs low.

 When it comes to their coat, the Polish Lowland Sheepdog boasts a long, shaggy, dense and thick top coat and a much softer, dense undercoat.
 The hair on their heads is profuse and long, falling over a dog's eyes which is one of the breed's distinctive traits.
 Some dogs can have a slight wave in their coats which is acceptable under the KC breed standard.
-All colours are acceptable under the KC breed standard with the one exception being merle.
+The accepted colours for Kennel Club registration are as follows:

 The Polish Lowland Sheepdog is a charming dog and one that matures quite late.
 Physical maturity is typically reached when dogs are around a year and a half old.
 They are renowned for being lively by nature as well as extremely aware of everything that goes on around them and the PON is renowned for having an extremely good memory.
 As such, when it comes to training, a Polish Lowland Sheepdog is exceptionally receptive to learning new things very quickly.